rishisethia258/Codeforces-Stalker/README.md

  We had an aim to make a webapp for people trying to master Competitive Programming.
 Here they can analyze and compare themselves with their friends.
 Also they can find a list mutually unattempted contests which they could give with virtual participation feature at codeforces.

 ## Future Prospects
+* Add profiles for various other competitive programming websites such as Codechef, Atcoder etc.
 * Recommend problems to users to work upon their weak areas.
 * Add Rating Predictor.
 * Add Animations to graphs.